GregoryAlbouy/react-dex/README.md

 # React-dex

-Interactive Pokédex made with React using PokéAPI.
+Interactive Pokédex made with React fetching PokéAPI.

 An occasion to practise form handling in React and filter combination logics.